 Here the focus is on investing in companies and projects that intend to generate a measurable positive social or environmental impact – alongside a financial return.
 For example, an investor seeking returns could invest their capital in a project that assists underserved communities through support for low- and moderate-income home buyers, affordable rental housing units, small business administration loans and economic development.

-Of all the generations of investors, young people are at the forefront of RI, according to a recent report by the Responsible Investment Association.3 This trend signals a bright future for responsible investment.
+By 2020, 75% of women and 70% of men reported an interest in RI.
+That’s up from 64% of women and 57% of men in 2018.
+Of all the generations of investors, young people remain at the forefront of RI.
+More than 80% reported interest in RI, according to a recent report by the Responsible Investment Association.3 This trend signals a bright future for responsible investment.
 Millennials’ incomes are rising.
-And, they are poised to inherit US$30 trillion in the decades ahead.
-As they invest that wealth, they will likely fuel the growth of RI.
+And, they are poised to inherit US$30 trillion in the decades ahead.4